luc-tielen/souffle-haskell/README.md

 -- We define a data type representing our datalog program. data Path = Path

--- Facts are represent in Haskell as simple product types, -- Numbers map to Int32, symbols to Strings / Text.
+-- Facts are represented in Haskell as simple product types, -- Numbers map to Int32, symbols to Strings / Text.

 data Edge = Edge String String